Cherry cola

 Cherry cola is a soft drink blend of cherry-flavored syrup and cola.

 History

 Throughout the years, several major soda manufacturers have introduced their interpretations of cherry cola, including established brands such as Coca-Cola Cherry, Pepsi Wild Cherry, and Cherry RC.
-Notably, Coca-Cola Cherry has emerged as the leading contender in terms of sales and revenue within this category.
-Coca-Cola and Pepsi both released versions in 1985, aimed at the ages 12 to 17 demographic, with Pepsi being the first to take it to the market on November 10 that year.
+Coca-Cola and Pepsi both released versions in 1985, aimed at the ages 12 to 17 demographic, with Pepsi being the first to take it to market on November 10 that year.
+By 2023, Coca-Cola Cherry emerged as the leader in terms of sales and revenue within this category.

 Alcoholic variants of the drink also exist, typically featuring cola as a base, combined with vodka or grenadine.

 Production

 The first step in the production of cherry cola involves blending the cherry-flavored syrup with other flavorings such as kola nut, citrus, vanilla, and cinnamon.
 This mixture is carefully prepared to achieve a consistent and desired flavor profile that defines the cherry cola's unique taste.
 After the syrup blend is prepared, carbonation is introduced.
 This process involves dissolving carbon dioxide (CO_{2}) into the cola under high pressure, creating the fizzy texture that is characteristic of carbonated beverages.
 The carbonation level is closely monitored to ensure it meets the product's specifications.
 The final step in the production process is bottling.
 The carbonated cherry cola is transferred into bottles or cans, which are then sealed to preserve the beverage's carbonation and flavor.
 This stage also includes quality control measures to ensure that each bottle or can meets the established standards for the product.